aciliketcap/forced-roaming/README.md

+[Note that this repo does not reflect how I code Python now, maybe I'll rewrite this as an adept Pythonista some day ;)]

 forced_roaming package provides a mechanism to switch between APs when an alternative AP is better than the AP the device is currently connected.